weltyc/ntest/BuildREADME.txt

 Building
 --------

+The quick way on Linux and Mac:

+> cd ntest
+> source build.sh

+This will compile ntest and put all required resources in the run subdirectory.

+The slow way:

 Create a directory named build that parallels the src directory.
 From within the build directory, run cmake:

 Windows: